oatsoda/TerminalTabsEnvironment/README.md

 - `directory` - The folder with which to open the tab.
 - `isRelative` - Whether the `directory` value is absolute or relative to the provided `BaseTabPath`
 - `command` - The command to execute initially on opening the tab.
 Leave blank to have the tab just open a command prompt in the directory.

+## Additional Tabs config

+A common scenario is that teams would define a `config.json` in a repo to share this between all team members.
+However, you team members may want to add their own tabs but without having to edit the `config.json` committed to source to avoid undoing changes when pulling any changes to this repo.

+To avoid this, you can specify a `config-additions.json` file to append more tabs to the config.
+You will want to add this to a `.gitignore` file to avoid any being committed to source.

+## Pre Script

+To allow ad-hoc executions to take place outside of individual tabs - to initialise environments or run any non-blocking tasks.
+To do this, create a powershell script
+`PreScript.ps1` alongside your `config.json`

+Similar to the additional tabs config, you can optionally also create a `PreScript-Additions.ps1` to allow users to add their own executions.
+Again, you will want to add this to a `.gitignore` of your config repo.

+## Execution arguments (for within the script)

+- `ConfigFolderPath` - The directory which contains your JSON config file (and any additional config/scripts - see below).
+- `BaseTabPath` - The base path for your tabs; allows relative paths to be used.
+- `WindowsTerminalProfileName` - The windows terminal profile to use for the tabs.